-Medical devices (“dispositivos medicos” in Spanish) are any instrument, apparatus, application, material or article, including software, used by themselves or in tandem, and defined by the manufacturer to be used directly on human beings, when the main expected action on the human body is not achieved by pharmacological, immunological or metabolic means, although those means can contribute to its function; with the propose of diagnosis, prevention, follow up, treatment or relief of a sickness, damage or disability; of research or replacement or modification of anatomy or of a physiological process or the regulation of conception.
+Medical devices (“dispositivos medicos” in Spanish) are instruments, apparatus, applications, materials or articles , including software, used by themselves or in tandem, and defined by the manufacturer to be used directly on human beings, when the main expected action on the human body is not achieved by pharmacological, immunological or metabolic means, although those means can contribute to its function; with the propose of diagnosis, prevention, follow up, treatment or relief of sickness, damage or disability; of research or replacement or modification of the anatomy or of a physiological process or the regulation of conception.
 (Decree N˚ 825/98, article 2, n˚1).

 According to the Sanitary Code and Decree 825/98, the regulation of medical devices will be done progressively, via specific Supreme Decrees signed by the Ministry of Health.
 This specific Decrees specify the devices’ Class and so the regulatory controls and requisites that apply to them.

 Devices are divided into four different classes, that have different regulatory requirements.
 The class is determined by the Supreme Decree that submits the devices to regulation.
 The classes are the following:

 Devices that have very low risk

 Only three kinds of devices are under mandatory regulation:

 - Examination gloves, surgical gloves and condoms (Supreme Decree 342/2004)

 - Hypodermic sterile single-use needles and syringes (Supreme Decree 1887/2007)